Waikaretu

 A local farmstay also provides guided horse treks.

 Waikāretu translates as "waters of the kāretu grass"; wai means water; and kāretu is a sweet-scented grass.

 History

 20th century

 The current Waikaretu settlement was established with the opening of a local school in 1924.

 The Waikaretu War Memorial Hall was built in 1952.
 It has no Roll of Honour, but includes a plaque commemorating those who served in both World War I and World War II.

-Philip and Anne Woodward moved to the area in 1976, purchasing a 204 hectare sheep and dairy farm that included Nikau Cave.
-They opened the cave to the public in 1994, after their farming lease on a neighbouring 242 hectare block ended and they could no longer make enough money from farming and shearing services.

 21st century

 By the 2010s the area featured several dairy farms, including the third-generation Whitford farm.

 In 2016, the Overseas Investment Office granted a Chinese company, Weihai Station, approval to buy 595 hectares of coastal land.
 Part of the land will be used for a lodge and training facility, with the rest continuing to operate as a sheep and beef farm.
 The company gave Waikaretu School $25,000 in grants between 2016 and 2020.

 Also in 2016, a secretive group began tunneling into the side of road searching for the skeletons of a mythical race of pre-Polynesian giants.
 They called off the search in February 2020, after iwi, academics and the landowner raised concerns about the dig.